jersou/mouse-actions/README.md

 ### Platform compatibility

-I only tested on Linux + X11 and Linux + Wayland, but it should work on Mac, Windows.
+I only tested it on Linux + X11 and Linux + Wayland, but it should work on Mac, Windows.

 The `grab` feature from rdev give an inaccurate mouse position, so Mouse_actions